Cohousing: What it is, How it works, and How much it costs 2026

 • Non-slip surfaces

-• Primary care health centers
+• Primary healthcare centers

 How much does it cost?

-It is difficult to establish a fixed amount, as it depends on the location, type of housing, facilities, additional services, and cohousing model.
-However, the estimated price for an initial-use model typically ranges from €100,000 to €300,000.
-On the other hand, monthly maintenance fees usually range between €300 and €1,000.
+It's difficult to set a fixed amount, as it depends on the location, types of housing, facilities, additional services, and the model of cohousing.
+However, the estimated initial fees for the right-to-use model range from 100,000 to 300,000 euros.
+Monthly maintenance fees, on the other hand, range from 300 to 1,000 euros.

 Benefits of cohousing